The Term "Wrongful Termination" Explained (California)

 Wrongful Termination and At-Will Employment

-If you, are an "at-will" employee, like most workers in the private sector are, this means that you can be terminated for any reason, no reason, with or without notice, as long as it's not a discriminatory or retaliatory reason.
-Therefore, proving a wrongful termination case in court requires showing that there was a legal violation, such as discrimination or retaliation, and not merely a conflict between an employee and his co-worker or manager, or unfair treatment, or unfair performance evaluation, or a violation of a company-employer's internal policy or some type of unjust treatment or accusation.
+If you are an "at-will" employee, like most workers in the private sector are, this means that you can be terminated for any reason, no reason, with or without notice, as long as it's not a discriminatory or retaliatory reason.
+Therefore, proving a wrongful termination case in court requires showing that the firing was a result of legal violation, i.e. discrimination or retaliation, and not merely a conflict between an employee and his co-worker or manager.
+Being terminated due to unfair treatment, unfair performance evaluation, or a violation of that employer's internal policy or some type of unjust treatment or accusation of misconduct or policy violation would likewise not be unlawful, unless, again, there is evidence that those actions were motivated by discriminatory reasons.

 Many employees in California are terminated for extremely unfair reasons.
-This ncludes being falsely accused of poor performance or misconduct or insubordination or violation of a company policy (in some instances false accusations make give rise to a defamation claim), being written up unfairly, receiving bad performance reviews, not receiving proper guidance or training, etc...
-Generally, none of the above issues have legal relevance if there is no evidence that they have been motivated by discriminatory or retaliatory reasons, such as due to age, race, gender, sexual orientation, disability, religion or due to retaliation for engaging in whistleblowing or complaining about discrimination, hostile work environment, safety violations, sexual harassment, certain kinds of mishandling of public funds, and a limited number of other specific violations.
+This includes being falsely accused of poor performance or misconduct or insubordination or violation of a company policy (in some instances false accusations may form a basis to a defamation claim), being written up unfairly, receiving bad performance reviews, not receiving proper guidance or training, etc...
+Generally, none of the above issues have legal relevance if there is no evidence that they have been motivated by age, race, gender, sexual orientation, disability, religion or due to retaliation for engaging in whistleblowing or complaining about discrimination, hostile work environment, safety violations, sexual harassment, certain kinds of mishandling of public funds, and a limited number of other specific violations.

 Proving Wrongful Termination